Getting Started-What Equipment Do You Need?

 There are lots of sizes of sheet film over the 100+ years the cameras have been available.
 Some are virtually consigned to history like whole, half and quarter plate.
 Others still available today like 4×5, 5×7 and 10×8.
 Of these 4×5 is by far the most widely available, and has the most options in terms of film type.
 Colour negative, colour slide and black and white film are all available, although the choices in colour are now restricted to mainly Kodak film stocks with some Fuji transparency film.

 Making your first photograph

 Large Format Camera

 To get started you should pick a 4×5 camera unless you have a very good reason not to.
-Other sizes of camera like 5×7 and 10×8 are available, but it is more expensive, the equipment can be much more difficult to find, and film supply can also be an issue.
+Other sizes of camera like 5×7 and 10×8 are available, but they are more expensive, the equipment can be much more difficult to find, and film supply can also be an issue.
 There are lots of different choices from expensive, beautifully crafted field cameras to old studio monorails you can pick up for a couple of hundred pounds.
 Portability, light weight and stability are the things that tend to push up the price of large format cameras.
 Traditional wooden field cameras go for more than monorails.
 Like digital photography there are certain brands and models that command a premium, but often that extra cost only gives you marginal benefits, if any at all.

 One of the great advantages of large format is that lenses are pretty much interchangeable between any camera as long as your bellows will focus them.
 However each lens needs a lens board to mount the lens on the camera.
 These lens boards are a flat piece of wood or metal with a hole drilled in them to mount the lens.
 They tend to be specific to the brand of camera, and come in three main sizes Copal 0, Copal 1 and Copal 3.